-Effective separation of charge and high cycle stability are key factors for photocatalysts application.
-In this paper, the spatially separated Pt/CdS/N–ZnO/CoOx graphene microtubule (PCNZCo-GM) is prepared by capillary action assisted hydrothermal method for enhancing charge separation efficiency and photocatalytic oxidation ability.
-In the spatial separation composite, Pt as electron collectors and CoOx as hole collectors were selectively decorated on the inner and outer surfaces of CdS/N–ZnO graphene microtubule, which prompts photogenerated electrons and holes near the surface to move in the opposite direction.
-N–ZnO possesses wider light absorption range, and the construction of Z-scheme heterojunction between CdS and N–ZnO can effectively promote the charge separation.
-The graphene microtubule structure with an oxidation–reduction co-catalyst supported on its inner and outer surfaces is conducive to charge separation, reusability and mass transfer in photocatalytic process.
-The PCNZCo-GM composite photocatalyst displays a remarkable photocatalytic oxidation efficiency for methyl orange (MO, 93% removal efficiency in 60 min), and excellent bacterial inactivation rate almost 100% under 60 min illumination.
-Based on the macroscopic appearance and preferable mechanical strength of 3D graphene microtubule, the PCNZCo-GM composite possesses high cycle stability in photocatalytic process and its excellent photocatalytic performance was well maintained after five applications.
+Effective separation of charge and high cycle stability are key factors for photocatalyst application.
+In this paper, the spatially separated Pt/CdS/N–ZnO/CoOx graphene microtubule (PCNZCo-GM) is prepared by a capillary action assisted hydrothermal method for enhancing charge separation efficiency and photocatalytic oxidation ability.
+In the spatially separated composite, Pt as an electron collector and CoOx as a hole collector were selectively decorated on the inner and outer surfaces of the CdS/N–ZnO graphene microtubule, which prompts photogenerated electrons and holes near the surface to move in the opposite direction.
+N–ZnO possesses a wider light absorption range, and the construction of a Z-scheme heterojunction between CdS and N–ZnO can effectively promote the charge separation.
+The graphene microtubule structure with an oxidation–reduction cocatalyst supported on its inner and outer surfaces is conducive to charge separation, reusability and mass transfer in photocatalytic processes.
+The PCNZCo-GM composite photocatalyst displays a remarkable photocatalytic oxidation efficiency for methyl orange (MO, 93% removal efficiency in 60 min) and an excellent bacterial inactivation rate of almost 100% under 60 min of illumination.
+Based on the macroscopic appearance and preferable mechanical strength of the 3D graphene microtubule, the PCNZCo-GM composite possesses high cycle stability in photocatalytic processes and its excellent photocatalytic performance was well maintained after five applications.